sharifhsn/sharifhsn/README.md

 I have been coding since I was a freshman in university in 2019.
 Through university education I learned both Java and C. For personal projects, I learned Python in 2020, which is the language I am most comfortable coding in.
 Currently, I am in the process of learning PHP through my internship at Rutgers University.
 The largest personal project that I have built is an emulator for the CHIP-8 system written in Python, linked [here](https://github.com/sharifhsn/chip8-python-testing).

 ## Hobbies
 Besides coding, I enjoy reading books in my spare time.
-Some of my favorites are Gone with the Wind, War and Peace, and Lolita.
+Some of my favorites are Gone with the Wind, War and Peace, and Kafka on the Shore.
 I am pursuing an English minor and possibly a major on top of my computer science major.

 I also love playing video games on my Nintendo Switch, playing pickup basketball, and shopping with my friends.
 <!---